 BurtTheCoder/mcp-dnstwist ~20 TypeScript 2 stdio

-bharathvaj-ganesan/whois-mcp (~47 stars, MIT) is the most popular WHOIS server — 4 tools including whois_domain for ownership information, registration dates, and availability checking.
+bharathvaj-ganesan/whois-mcp (~52 stars, MIT) remains the most popular WHOIS server — 4 tools including whois_domain for ownership information, registration dates, and availability checking.

 mcp-domain-availability (Python, Mozilla Public License 2.0) supports 50+ TLDs with DNS/WHOIS/socket triple verification, parallel processing, and zero-clone install via uvx.
 Includes a smart suggestions tool.